udacity/nd9990-c3-microservices-exercises/project/README.md

 ### 2. S3
 Create an AWS S3 bucket.
+The S3 bucket is used to store images that are displayed in Udagram.

 Set the config values for environment variables prefixed with `AWS_` in `set_env.sh`.

 ### 3. Backend API
+Launch the backend API locally.
+The API is the application's interface to S3 and the database.

 * To download all the package dependencies, run the command from the directory `udagram-api/`:
     ```bash
     npm install .